swiss-territorial-data-lab/proj-hetres/README.md

 ### Getting started
 The following method and scripts were tested on a linux system.

+#### Preprocessing
-Once a python environment is created, ensure you have GDAL for Python installed.
+Once a python environment is created, ensure you have GDAL for Python installed (see commands below).
 Then, the necessary libraries can be installed with pip using the file `requirements.txt`.
-Then, the base images can be processed to produce images with the NDVI value.
+The base images can be processed to produce images with the NDVI value.
 Those are used if we choose to filter the images based on thresholds and to calculate the statistics per tree.

 ```
 sudo apt-get install -y python3-gdal gdal-bin libgdal-dev gcc g++ python3.8-dev